 PE and Sport Premium

-St Mary's has just achieved the SILVER AWARD for school games this year.
+St Mary's has achieved the SILVER AWARD for school games.
 Well done to all that took part in achieving this award.

 Effective use of the Primary PE and Sports Premium